TherapyNottingham/TN2021/content/post/2021-09-01-reserach-presentation/index.md

 ---
 title: Borderline Personality Disorder Research Presentation
 date: 2021-09-01
-summary: Justin Clark will be presenting his research on how integrative psychotherapists work with clients diagnosed with BPD.
+summary: Justin Clark will be presenting his research on how Integrative psychotherapists work with clients diagnosed with BPD.
 authors:
   - justin
 image: